Why Automation in QA Software Testing?

 Automated tests do come with costs though, as the time taken to write the tests and then maintain the tests as the application evolves must be taken into consideration.

-Why Focus on APIs?
+Why Focus on APIs in Automated Software Testing?

 As successful as Selenium has been, there remains numerous horror stories shared by developers and testers.
 Automated UI tests can be extremely brittle, so a test that passes one minute can fail the next.